21 Gardens in Singapore To Give You A Well Deserved Nature Experience!

 Singapore is renowned for its beauty and green initiatives.
 It is increasingly gaining an appreciation for its environmental programmes.
-Singapore is one of the most densely populated regions, but still, the city has earned the nickname City in a Garden owing to the areas of green space in the city.
+Singapore is one of the most densely populated regions, but still, the city has earned the nickname City in a Garden owing to the areas of green space in the city thanks to the beautiful gardens in Singapore.
 So hop out of your hotel and discover the charm all around you!

 Cost: No entry fee Timings: 5:00 AM to 2:00 AM Location: 18 Marina Gardens Drive, Singapore

-MacRitchie Reservoir is ideal for nature-lovers.
+MacRitchie Reservoir is a park in Singapore that is ideal for nature-lovers.
 It is a bit away from the city so the visitors can spot wildlife like monkeys, flying lemurs and monitor lizards that inhabit the park.
 This reservoir offers hiking trails like the Treetop Walk which is a 250m tall bridge.
 There is a beautiful boardwalk and renting arrangements for kayaks and canoes.
 While planning your visit to MacRitchie, you should make sure that snacks and sufficient water are kept because there is just one rich shop at the entrance, and also insect repellent and sunscreen.

 Cost: No entry fee Timings: 9:00 AM to 5:00 PM Location: MacRitchie Reservoir Park Reservoir Road, Singapore